kagucho/documentation/Running-Mastodon/Production-guide.md

 #### Explanation of the dependencies

+- exiv2 - Mastodon uses exiv2 for preserving particular metadata of media
 - imagemagick - Mastodon uses imagemagick for image related operations
 - ffmpeg - Mastodon uses ffmpeg for conversion of GIFs to MP4s
 - libprotobuf-dev and protobuf-compiler - Mastodon uses these for language detection